Initech9/Node.js/README.md

 ____________________________
 Usage:
-in hyper or terminal type:
+in hyper or terminal go to the folder of the calculator.js and ngrok.exe and type:

 nodemon calculator.js
+./ngrok http 80
 ____________________________